Stranded migrants clash with police on Greek-Macedonian border

 Protests have swelled among desperate migrants stranded for days in squalid tent camps on the border near the Greek town of Idomeni in temperatures barely above freezing.

-Wednesday's violence broke out after about 200 people were denied passage and began walking, for several kilometers (miles), alongside a newly erected border fence, seeking an alternative opening.
+Wednesday's violence broke out after about 200 people were denied passage and began walking, for several kilometres (miles), alongside a newly erected border fence, seeking an alternative opening.

 Macedonian police fired tear gas to push back the crowd and one officer fired warning shots in the air, a Reuters witness said.